-Poipu Beach Park is good option for families.
+Poipu Beach Park is a good option for families.
 Its protected bay has nice snorkeling, and there are lifeguards, bathrooms and showers onsite.
 Anini Beach, which has the longest reef on Kauai, is another favorite.
-The near-shore water is shallow, and the underwater canyons at reef’s edge are brimming with life.
+The near-shore water is shallow, and the underwater canyons at the reef’s edge are brimming with life at this state park.

 Kee Beach is also a popular snorkeling spot, but visit it only in the summer.
 During the winter, high surf and powerful current make it dangerous.

 In Kauai, swim and snorkel on the North Shore during summer and on the South Shore during the winter.
 Even then, always be careful when visiting the North Shore and east-facing shores, even in the shallows, as there are dangerous riptides.

 Ever been tubing down an irrigation flume?
 Kauai Backcountry Adventures turned a former sugar cane plantation into an exciting natural playground.
 Those who want a truly unique Hawaiian experience can grab a tube and float down the flumes of the Lihue waterway system, which originates in the rainforests of Mt.
 Waialeale.